3 min read

 • Dropped balls are more likely to indicate unclear roles and boundaries than a lack of care.

-We make many assumptions about what people know and understand, and when you're the boss, most people would rather try to figure it out for themselves than risk looking stupid or directionless.
+We make many assumptions about what people know and understand, and when you're the boss, most people would instead try to figure it out for themselves rather than risk looking stupid or directionless.

 An Impact Filter asks you to: